vvanwedd/heritagevisualisation/source/manual.rst

 Sketch 1
 ---------

 This visual style is inspired by pencil drawings of objects with local relief like cuneiform tablets.
-Where the surface direction locally abrubtly changes, a black pixel value is set.
+Where the surface direction locally abruptly changes, a black pixel value is set.

 Parameters
 +++++++++++